 Caulfield Cup 2011 betting, get the best fixed odds or TAB odds now.
 Caulfield Cup horses, jockeys, barrier draw, results & dividends.
 Free Caulfield Cup tips.
 The final field of horses & scratchings for the 2011 Caulfield Cup will be published here first.
 Free Caulfield Cup race preview, expert analysis of every runner in the Caulfield Cup available on Friday.
 Free online Caulfield Cup form guides.
 How to bet on the Caulfield Cup, bet types explained, bet small and win big.
 Sign up for free Caulfield Cup tips by email newsletter or Twitter.
 Caulfield Cup winners, history & statistics.
 Listen live to the Caulfield Cup broadcast online.
 Tired of trying to bet online with the TAB on Caulfield Cup day?
 Bet quickly and easily online with Sportsbet by computer or mobile, join here for an exclusive bonus to your new account and bet within minutes.
 Caulfield Cup, Caulfield Guineas, Thousand Guineas, get the latest racing news and results.

-This website is operated independently by Australian Racing Report and not by Melbourne Racing Club, which conducts the Caulfield Cup horse race, or any official racing organisation.
-For the official website of the Caulfield Cup & Caulfield racecourse, see www.melbourneracingclub.net.au.
+This website is operated independently by Australian Racing Report and not by Victoria Racing Club, which conducts the Melbourne Cup horse race, or any official racing organisation.
+For the official website of the Melbourne Cup & Flemington racecourse, see www.melbournecup.com.au.
 While care is taken to provide accurate information, Australian Racing Report accepts no responsibility for any errors or omissions in the information at this website.
 Have fun but gamble responsibly.
-If gambling is a problem for you call gamblers help on 1800 858 858 or contact your local support services. © Australian Racing Report 2013.
+If gambling is a problem for you call gamblers help on 1800 858 858 or contact your local support services.

 The Truth About Track Bias